YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The history around the platelet result matters as much as the number.
 Easy bruising, frequent nosebleeds, gum bleeding, blood in urine or stool, purple spots on the skin, unusually heavy menstrual bleeding, or prolonged bleeding after small cuts should be taken seriously before elective surgery.

 The clinic also needs to know if the low platelets are linked to ITP, liver disease, hepatitis, spleen enlargement, leukemia or blood disease, chemotherapy, recent viral illness, autoimmune disease, or medication.
-A patient with a stable mild platelet variation is not the same as a patient with active illness or unclear blood results.
+A stable mild platelet variation is not the same as active illness or unclear blood results.

 If hepatitis or chronic liver disease is part of the history, platelet count can become part of a wider medical review.
 In HIV or hepatitis before a hair transplant, the same principle applies.
 The label alone is not enough.
 Viral control, liver function, clotting, blood count, and treating-doctor advice matter.